timglabisch/timglabisch.github.io/_posts/2014-04-14-symfony2-intellij-extension.md

 title: "Symfony2 PHPStorm Extension Extension."
 ---

-yesterday i thought about writing a PHPStorm plugin for symfony. most time i start to develop new stuff i spend a few minutes to look for existing implementations.
+a few days ago i thought about writing a PHPStorm plugin for symfony. most time i start to develop new stuff i spend a few minutes to look for existing implementations.

 a few minutes later i looked at the code of [this awesome Symfony2 Plugin](https://github.com/Haehnchen/idea-php-symfony2-plugin).

-today i'll write a bit about extending this extension to do more. it was hard to find something useful to extend because this plugin provides so much great stuff around symfony.
+i spend a few minutes with this code, installed IntelliJ and played around with modifying the code.

-this tutorial is just about learning how this kind of plugins works. it's not a best practice advice.
+this tutorial is just about learning how this kind of plugins works. it's not a best practice advice. i am quite new to intelliJ Plugins, so keep on reading the documentation :)

+i got some feedback from Alexey Gopachenko, so i started to refactor the code, droped useless stuff, wrote a simpler and hopefully not deprecated code.

+i also split the code from the symfony extension.

 ## challenge
-this example is as simple as possible, we will provide an autocompletion for the function foo inside of a controller.
+this example is as simple as possible, we will provide an autocompletion for something like a service locator. i'll focus on completion and resolving the parameter of the "get" function.
+If i have some spare time i'll try to add the autocompletion to the return Type of the "get"-Function.

 ## pre
 1. download intelliJ ultimate and a jdk